Ukraine: WHO keeps medical supply chains open - New Telegraph

 The World Health Organisation (WHO) has said it was working round the clock to ensure a constant flow of health supplies in Ukraine, since Russia’s military offensive began on February 24.

-The global health body in a statement on Monday, explained that the supplies have also been helping neighbouring countries have the infrastructure and expertise to meet urgent needs of refugees, and to support Ukraine’s health system to meet the immediate health needs of people within Ukraine’s borders.
+The global health body in a statement yesterday, explained that the supplies have also been helping neighbouring countries have the infrastructure and expertise to meet urgent needs of refugees, and to support Ukraine’s health system to meet the immediate health needs of people within Ukraine’s borders.

+According to WHO, the: “Current estimated number of people impacted in Ukraine is 18 million, of which 6.7 million are internally displaced.
+Nearly three million people have fled the country.

 “WHO is coordinating with partners the provision of humanitarian health assistance, both within Ukraine and on its borders, and providing technical support and surge staff.
 WHO is providing support across Ukraine through the Country Office, the Regional Office for Europe in Copenhagen, as well as from its headquarters in Geneva.”